Amy Sings In The Timber, Executive Director

 Rich Buley, Investigator

-Rich has been practicing law in Montana for 35 years at the firm Tipp and Buley.
+Rich Buley has been practicing law in Montana for 35 years at the firm Tipp and Buley.
 His legal career involved a wide range of cases, but he concentrated primarily in the areas of representing plaintiffs in personal injuries and worker’s compensation and representing defendants in criminal cases.
 He was one of the founding members of the Montana Criminal Defense Lawyers Association in 1997 and is a member of the National Association of Criminal Defense Lawyers.
-Rich was licensed by the State of Montana as a Private Investigator in 2014 and has engaged in that business since he retired from the active practice of law in 2015.
+Buley was licensed by the State of Montana as a Private Investigator in 2014 and has engaged in that business since he retired from the active practice of law in 2015.